 If you are planning to make it with milk, use either coconut milk or almond milk instead of regular dairy milk.

 Turmeric is considered to be one of the most health-benefiting ingredients and therefore it is good to include it in your everyday diet.
-But too much of anything can be harmful, so make sure you limit the intake of turmeric tea to one cup a day.
+But too much of anything can be harmful and can have side effects, so make sure you limit the intake of turmeric tea to one cup a day.

 You don’t have to do anything extra or different.
-Just prepare the tea as shown in the process and let it cool down.
-Once it comes to room temperature, pour it in a glass with lots of ice cubes and enjoy your iced ginger and turmeric tea.
+Just prepare the hot tea as shown in the process and let it cool down.
+Once it comes to room temperature, pour it into a glass along with lots of ice cubes and enjoy your iced ginger and turmeric tea.

 Pro Tips By Neha